santugowda/GridPhoto-App/README.md

 Used RxJava,RetroFit and Picasso external frameworks for the implementation.

 Note : Except for endless scrollable view, rest is implemented(Working on this)

+Libraries used :

+RecyclerView with the StaggeredGridLayoutManager to display the grid of image results GSON library to streamline the parsing of JSON data RxJava and RetroFit lib to handle the request and response Picasso for image rendering.